palwxc/Maze-DFS/README.md

 ### Testing

-Tests for this project can be run through the command line.
+Tests for this project can be run through the console.
 Sample inputs and outputs can be found in the files:

 ```
 sample_input.txt